 The fragmentation of medical and psychiatric services

 Many individuals who experience both medical and psychiatric challenges have to choose between caring for their body or mind.
-Although the Centers for Disease Control and Prevention (CDC) website clearly states, “Mental and physical health are equally important components of overall health,” many are forced to prioritize one over the other.1
+Although the Centers for Disease Control and Prevention (CDC) website maintains that, “Mental and physical health are equally important components of overall health,” many are forced to prioritize one over the other.1 Indeed, there remains a mental and physical healthcare divide in the U.S.

 It’s a harsh reality, and a cyclical problem, as untreated mental health needs can cause physical health problems like heart disease and diabetes.
 Likewise, chronic conditions can increase behavioral issues and mental illness.
 This is especially damaging for people with profound medical complexities and serious psychiatric needs.